mmgrt/bitnami-openldap-arm64/README.md

 > Consult buildx docs on how to load the image after building instead of pushing.
 >
 >
-> Flag `--platform linux/arm64` specifies the archs.
+> Flag `--platform linux/arm64` specifies the architecture.
 >
 > Change to suit your needs.
 >